EDCD/EDDI/VoiceAttack-Integration.md

   * {DEC:Carrier bank available balance}: The last reported available bank balance of the carrier

 ### Squadron Carrier Variables
   * Like "Fleet Carrier Variables", except prefixed with `Squadron `, e.g. {TXT: Squadron carrier name}.
+Any values might be missing, depending on EDDI's configuration and the information available about the squadron carrier.
+Information is likely to be sparse if you are not the squadron carrier owner.

 ## Miscellaneous Variables